pulumi/pulumi-tool-infer-tfmodule-schema/README.md

 After running the command, you can open a PR in the `pulumi-terraform-module` repository with the generated file inside the `./pkg/modprovider/module_schema_overrides` directory.
 The name of file should indicate which module it is for and the version should be the next major version of the module.
 For example, if the module is `terraform-aws-modules/vpc/aws` and the version is `5.18.1`, the file _can_ be named `terraform-aws-modules_vpc_aws_6_0_0.json`.
 The structure of the file name isn't required

 Since the default inferred output type of the pulumi-terraform-module is `string`, you can skip emitting outputs with the `string` type using the `--skip-strings` option because the override would be redundant.

+### Publishing a new version of the plugin

+Bump the version field in the project file at `./src/InferModuleSchema.csproj` and push that change.
+When the commit lands to `master` branch, GitHub actions will check that the new version isn't published yet and publish it automatically to the releases, making it immediately available for the users.

+If you want to retract a version, simply remove it from the releases and push to `master` again, GitHub actions will see that the version isn't publish and will publish accordingly.

+See the `./build/Build.fs` file to see how where this happens.